wp-plugins/custom-banners/readme.txt

 - To output a Random Banner, place the shortcode [banner] in the desired area of the Page or Post Content.
 - To output a specific Banner, place the shortcode [banner id=123] in the desired area of the Page or Post Content.
 - To output a Random Banner from a Specific Group, place the shortcode [banner group='test'] in the desired area of the Page or Post Content.
+- To control the postion of the Caption, use the attribute caption_position="left".
+Acceptable values are left, right, top, bottom.
+For example, [banner caption_positon="left"].

 = Outputting Fading or Sliding Banners =
 * NOTE: This feature requires the Pro version of Custom Banners: http://goldplugins.com/our-plugins/custom-banners/
+* LIVE Examples are available here: http://goldplugins.com/documentation/custom-banners-documentation/custom-banners-pro-examples/
 - To output Random Banners from a Specific Group, place the shortcode [banner group='test' count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
 Change the value of count from 3 to however many slides you want to use.
 For transition, use either 'scrollHorz' or 'fadeIn'.
 For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)
 - To output Random Banners, place the shortcode [banner count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
 Change the value of count from 3 to however many slides you want to use.
 For transition, use either 'scrollHorz' or 'fadeIn'.
 For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)
+- Supported transitions are "scrollVert","scrollHorz","fadeIn","fadeOut","flipHorz","flipVert", and "tileSlide".

 == Frequently Asked Questions ==